Congratulations to *Tri-Cities hometown hero General James Mattis and his new bride Christina Lomasney.

 Finally, if you or your spouse is planning on a name change, set a deadline and attempt to do that in one fell swoop, starting with your driver’s license and Social Security card.
 There are many how-to checklists online as a guide.

-This is my best advice for newlyweds.
+There you have it, my best financial advice for newlyweds.

 The best days are ahead.
 There will be an adjustment period as you settle into your new lives together.